demidko/native-library/README.md

 cmake --build bin --target all
 ```

-After that, the main self-executable utility will appear in the `bin` directory under the name `app`.
-The tests can be
+After that, the utility will appear in the `bin` directory under the name `lib`.
+The tests can be run by launching
-run by launching the `test` file located nearby.
+the `test` file located nearby.

 ## Containerization